Or read it with a parent’s heart in mind.

 For the first time in her life, I felt like my daughter was a number, a statistic, and it made me feel ill.

-I came home, read Ellie three books, left her room, had two big glasses of wine and sobbed.
+I came home, read Ellie three books, left her room, had two enormous glasses of wine, and sobbed.

 She said to me before getting on the bus yesterday, “can we just go to the grocery or snuggle in your bed?”

 I wanted to pull her back into the house and scream YES, MY LOVE.
-FUCK SCHOOL.
+SCREW SCHOOL.
 LET’S JUST SNUGGLE.

 I want MY mommy.